awni/cuthon/README.md

 - `cuthon -V` to see the python version number.
 - `cuthon train_model.py` to run your program.

-For help or to pass any options to `cuthon` type:
+For help on availabel `cuthon` options type:
 ```
 cuthon -h --
 ```